USS Hanson: Vietnam War

 Hanson, while transiting from Subic Bay, Philippines, to Okinawa, Japan through the Ryukyu island chain encountered a Russian Riga Class Frigate (hull number 807) moving at a speed of 22 kn or more.
 When Hanson made Buckner Bay, Okinawa, she refueled and headed for Sasebo, Japan.
 Once in Sasebo, Hanson stayed for several days.

 Transiting from Sasebo to Pusan, Hanson met with Truxtun and lowered its motor whale boat to transfer a commodore and his staff from Truxtun to Hanson prior to entering Pusan, South Korea.
 The commodore was piped aboard, with sideboys stationed on the quarterdeck.
 About 26 April, Hanson steamed into Pusan, Korea for a two and a half day stopover, then steamed back to Sasebo, Japan.

 Hanson stayed in Sasebo for two days before sailing into the Korean Strait and Sea of Japan to observe and report on Soviet and North Korean ship movements.
 For about three or four days Hanson's deployment went smoothly until she came upon a group of fleet tugs towing dry docks.
-Hanson was following the Russian rugs.
+Hanson was following the Russian tugs.
 On 6 May 1971, Hanson collided with one of the Soviet Navy's fleet tugs.
 The tugs were headed north, perhaps to a Russian port, when one of the tugs (said to be the Diomede) fell back and came along the starboard side of Hanson.
 The two ships were traveling around 12 knots and 150 feet apart.
 Hanson's bridge crew attempted to hail the tug via a bullhorn, but the tug turned and struck Hanson near her anchor.
 While no injuries were reported, and Hanson received little damage, the tug lost at least 30 feet of its port side main deck railing or lifeline.
 Hanson immediately went to general quarters and film of the incident was collected from crew members as evidence of the international incident.
 This was a third and final collision that occurred prior to signing of the Incidents at Sea Agreement in 1972, and was officially between Hanson and the Soviet tug Diomede in the Korean Strait on 5 May 1971.
 This minor collision, which was caused by the Soviet tug violating the nautical rules, did not have serious repercussions for Soviet-American relations.
 Hanson then made way for Yokosuka, Japan, for repairs and cooling of Soviet-US Navy tensions.
 She remained in Yokosuka for about ten days.
 During her stay in Yokosuka, a marching group composed of at least two crew members per division was selected and the group, in the command of one of the ship's officers, practiced for half a day on the pier to prepare for the Black Ship Festival in Shimoda, Japan.